 Portfolio Website: andrewcolinbeck.com

-Andrew Beck, born 1986 in Pheonix, Arizona, is a Graphic Design Student at Brigham Young University in Provo, Utah.
+Andrew Beck, born 1986 in Pheonix, Arizona, is a Graphic Designer and recently graduated from Brigham Young University in Provo, Utah.
 He was raised smack dab in the middle of Provo Mormondom.
-His favorite calling so far is his current: nursery leader.
+His favorite calling so far is: nursery leader.
 After serving a mission in Philadelphia, Pennsylvania, Andrew married Ashley, his college sweetheart in the Mount Timpanogos Temple.
-They are expecting a healthy mormon baby.
+They recently had a healthy mormon baby.

 Ben Johnson grew up in the heart of Mormon country, just outside of Salt Lake City.
 Given the unsophisticated nature of his palette ("what's a filet?") he was sent to Denver on his mission, where he grew to love even more types of cereal.
 Post-mission Ben broke his mother’s heart by attending and, *gasp*, graduating from the University of Utah with a degree in Finance.
 Whether he does anything with that degree is another matter.
 Determined to prove that the system works, Ben met his future wife Katti in a single’s ward.
 It was nothing like the movie.
 Ben currently lives just outside Salt Lake City with his beautiful wife and three wonderful kids.

 Bishop Gerald Higgins is the bishop of the 3rd Ward and the first thing you should know is that Bishop Higgins loves Jesus.
 Also apple juice, marching bands and things that are soothing, like sunsets, the holy spirit, and hand lotion.
 Now, hasn't he met you before?
 Perhaps 2.5 million years ago in the pre-existence.
 It seems you've changed some since you've taken on this mortal coil.
 Remember how we could never wear hats in the pre-existence?
 Too windy.